It’s no secret, in any business, relationships are gold.

 Wrapping up e-commerce supplier relationships

 Suppliers are your friends.
 To strengthen this your relationship, you must build trust.
+I’m sure you’re working on how to manage your supplier relationships better.
 You can add to what you already have by:

 - Dealing with problems smoothly